-- Use native plants that require less watering and fertilization in landscaped areas. - Plant trees and other green features in public and private open spaces. - Encourage use of rainwater for watering planted areas. - Utilize intensive green roofs with a minimum of six inches of soil depth or greater to maximize water treatment.
+- areas that require less irrigation, are not invasive and benefit local wildlife. - Plant trees and other green features in public and private open spaces. - Encourage use of rainwater for watering planted areas. - Utilize intensive green roofs with a minimum of six inches of soil depth or greater to maximize water treatment.